yvchen/MRRW/README.md

 2. Numpy

 ### Input data
-1. Edge weights for the 1st layer
+1. Edge weights for the 1st layer (layer1-edge-weight)
-2. Edge weights for the 2nd layer
+2. Edge weights for the 2nd layer (layer2-edge-weight)
-3. Edge weights between two layers
+3. Edge weights between two layers (layer1to2-edge-weight)
+4. (Optional) Initial node scores in the 1st layer (layer1-init-score)
+5. (Optional) Initial node scores in the 2st layer (layer2-init-score)

 Each file should have a matrix form as follows (space delimited).